bioXiaoheng/BallerMixPlus/README.md

 To help visualize the output, we also added an R script in the `test/` folder in case you need.

-Note that BalLeRMix+ does not consider multi-allelic balancing selection.
+Note that BalLeRMix+ does not consider multi-allelic balancing selection as does BalLeRMix_v2.2.

 ------